-If you or a family member are managing chronic kidney disease, you’re probably thinking a lot about physical health—the health of the kidney and the rest of the body.
-Caring for your mental health is just as important.
-And with telehealth options that let you see a mental health professional from your home, it’s more convenient than ever.
+If you or a family member is managing chronic kidney disease, you’re probably thinking a lot about physical health—the health of the kidney and the rest of the body.
+Caring for your behavioral health is just as important.
+And with telehealth options that let you see a behavioral health professional from your home, it’s more convenient than ever.

 “The increased availability and acceptance of telehealth might be one of the few positive changes to come out of the [COVID-19] pandemic,” says Amy Walters, PhD, a clinical health psychologist and the director of Behavioral Health Services for St. Luke’s Humphreys Diabetes Center.

-When should you see a mental health professional?
+When should you see a behavioral health professional?

 Seeing a psychologist doesn’t have to be a long-term commitment, Walters adds.
 “Even having just a few appointments can be helpful for learning some basic coping strategies,” she says.
 And if other challenges arise later, you’ll already have a relationship with a psychologist.
 “You can return to care as often as needed,” she says.